 While some DAWs, like Logic Pro X, offer minor point updates free of cost and charge only for major point updates.
 However, some may charge the user for minor point updates as well, as Cubase did for their 10.5 updates.
 It’s important to do research and check the pricing strategy of DAWs so you pick one that suits your budget and gives you value for money.

 Remember the basic, standard, and flagship versions we talked about in the previous section?
 When you move from a limited version of a DAW to one that unlocks more features, that’s called making an upgrade.
 For example, if you shift from the Artist version of Studio One 4 to the Professional version, that would mean you’re making an upgrade.

 Upgrades for a DAW will, of course, mean shelling out more money since the upgraded version will give you unrestricted use to previously inaccessible features, effects, plug-ins, and more.

-A crossgrade is a special discount or offer that a DAW developer offers if you want to shift from your existing competing DAW to theirs.
-For example, if you already own a DAW called ABC and want to try your hand at working with XYZ, you can contact XYZ, prove your ownership of ABC, and makers of XYZ will offer you a crossgrade discount on their DAW.
+A crossgrade is a special discount or offers that a DAW developer offers if you want to shift from your existing competing DAW to theirs.
+For example, if you already own a DAW called ABC and want to try your hand at working with XYZ, you can contact XYZ, prove your ownership of ABC, and the makers of XYZ will offer you a crossgrade discount on their DAW.
 This can be quite helpful for musicians that are looking to experiment with different DAWs without burning a hole in their pocket.

 Frequently Asked Questions About DAWs